Gout- A Super Hot Topic!

 Several other conditions can look just like gout, such as infection, so it is very important to see a medical professional immediately, especially if you are diabetic.
 An injury such as sprain or fracture could also cause similar symptoms.

 While men most commonly get gout, women who are post-menopausal are also susceptible.
 Certain foods such as steak, organ meats and seafood may cause gout.
 Other foods that promote higher levels of uric acid, such as alcoholic beverages, especially beer, and drinks sweetened with fruit sugar may cause it as well.
 I have treated many patients this summer that contracted gout following a backyard BBQ with a few beers.

 How to treat it:

-–RICE therapy (rest, ice, compression, elevation) as well as non-steroidal anti-inflammatories may help decrease the symptoms of gout.
-You doctor may also prescribe an oral steroid medication or give a steroid injection which often provides fast relief.
+–RICE therapy (rest, ice, compression, elevation), as well as non-steroidal anti-inflammatories, may help decrease the symptoms of gout.
+Your doctor may also prescribe an oral steroid medication or give a steroid injection which often provides fast relief.
 You may also need to wear a walking boot for a week or two to give your foot a rest while you heal.

 One of the most important things you can do for gout prevention is to closely monitor your diet.
 Avoiding high consumption of red meats, seafood and alcohol will often help.
 Once the gout has resolved, your doctor may want to put you on a long term medication to prevent it from coming back.